primeqa/create-primeqa-app/README.md

 <h3> 🧩 Installation </h3>

 1. Set the environment variable `PUBLIC_IP` to the ip address of the localhost.
 This host must be reachable from where you will be accessing via the browser.
 Otherwise, please use VNC to access the host.
-If accessig the application via the browser locally,  `PUBLIC_IP` can be set to `localhost`.
+If accessing the application via the browser locally,  `PUBLIC_IP` can be set to `localhost`.

     ```
     export PUBLIC_IP=<hostname>